opensafely/documentation/docs/getting-started/how-to/use-github-codespaces-in-your-project/index.md

     See the [OpenSAFELY CLI](../../../opensafely-cli.md) documentation for more details.

-### Run the example project
+## How to run the example project

-The research code repository that you created already has an OpenSAFELY project in it.
+The research code repository that you created already has a minimal, working OpenSAFELY project in it..
-We can try this out to show that everything works as if we had installed the OpenSAFELY CLI.

-#### Ensure you are in the correct directory to run the project

-* By default, the terminal that has opened should be in the correct directory (folder) that contains the `project.yaml` file.
-* This directory is `/workspaces/opensafely-example`
-* You can check the current working directory by referring to the terminal prompt.
-* If necessary, you can *change directory* to the correct directory by typing:
-  `cd /workspaces/opensafely-example` and pressing ++enter++.

 #### Use OpenSAFELY CLI to run the example project